 2. We set the dark on fire by Tehlor Kay Mejia

-Outside the wall, the people go hungry.
-Dani started life outside of the wall.
+But Dani started life outside the wall, where people go hungry.
 And she must use her wits to survive illegally in the capital.
-But she is also married to one of the most powerful men in the kingdom.

 Good reads rating: 3.76